Getting A Second VA Loan

 Each VA member has a specific amount of money they’re “entitled” to through VA loans.
 But not all VA members use all of their entitlement when they purchase a home.

-Entitlement is used when you purchase a home, and it goes toward your total loan limit – which, in 2019 is $484,350.
+Entitlement is used when you purchase a home.
 As long as you purchase a home and borrow less than that amount, you should still have some entitlement available.

 If this is the case, then it is certainly possible for you to have two VA loans out at the same time.
 However, this is not common, and you need to be able to qualify with income and credit just as you would with any other loan.